nuts-foundation/nuts-event-octopus/docs/pages/technical/service-space-events.rst

 Error
 -----

 If for some reason, an event enters the error state, the error field of the event will show the explanation.
 Since the event log is a circular log, errored events will not survive restarts if they are older than X (depending on the log size).
 It is recommended to store errored events by parsing the regular error logs and storing them somewhere.
+An error event published to the error channel will not be propagated across nodes, an error event published to the regular channel will be picked up an synchronized across nodes.

 Channels and queues
 ===================